 Elly and I will be presenting later this month (6/30/19) at the Postpartum Support International Conference in Portland, Oregon.
 If you’re a professional wanting to become a “Seed Planter” in the work you’re already doing with expecting or new families, please join us — we’d love to meet you and learn about the work you’re doing!

-And if you’re parents (newbies or veterans) living in and around Portland, Oregon please check out my Becoming Us BEFORE and AFTER Baby class schedule and registration information here.
+And if you’re parents (newbies or veterans) living in and around Portland, Oregon (or anywhere else you can join by ZOOM!) please check out my Becoming Us BEFORE and AFTER Baby class schedule and registration information here.